-If you have a warrant issued against you in relation to an outstanding infringement (fine) or a civil court judgment, you can expect a visit from a sheriff’s officer.
+If you have a criminal warrant issued against you, you can expect a visit from a Sheriff's officer.

 They can call on you at your home or workplace, or make contact during targeted enforcement activities in public places such as roadblock operations.

 The sheriff’s officer will outline a range of options for you to resolve your outstanding warrants.

 If you have an amount owing and you don't pay, sheriff's officers can take the following action:

 - serve you with a seven-day notice (this is effectively a last chance warning, giving you a week to take action to settle your warrant).
 You cannot apply for an enforcement review or get a payment arrangement - you must pay